 logα= Xβ

 where  is a N-by-k matrix of Dirichlet parameters for k taxonomic or functional groups, N is the total number of observations, X is a N-by-j matrix of predictor values, and  is a j-by-N matrix of parameters.
-For bacterial models, we also included a random effect of study.
+For bacterial models, we also included a random effect of study to capture technical biases introduced by sequencing platform, primer choice, and amplicon region (Ramirez et al. 2017).
 This was not necessary for fungal models, as all data came from a single study.
 In interpreting these Dirichlet parameters, the vector of mean predicted relative abundances for the ith observation is given by

 μi=αi,∙αi,∙